 Honestly, if you don't love their work from your first peek at their insta, or website, don't waste your time.

 You have to look at these images for the rest of your life.
 Don't ask them to edit differently, or shoot like another photographer you saw.
 You aren't going to get the results you want that way.
 This is a big investment, you need to love their work first and foremost.
 When you find someone's work that you love, you should feel it from the start.
 If you don't like their style, end it there.

 This second tip is actually probably a tie for first.
 You should feel a connection with your wedding photographer, because you will spend the most time with them on wedding day, and in some cases (like for all of my couples) even throughout the planning process.
 If you don't love them as a person, outside of the service they provide, it probably won't be a very fun experience.
 BUT!
 You shouldn't be doing all the work here.
 Your prospective wedding photographer should also be making the first moves to find a connection with you.
 Why?
 Because if they aren't also actively trying to find couples who THEY click well with, then it's probably not important to them to build a connection with their couples, which helps them to be able to document a wedding day in a significantly more authentic manner with a deeper emotional connection in each image.

 So what are some ways you can figure out if you vibe well with a wedding photographer?

 TALK to them.
 Sometimes it's like pulling teeth for me to get people to have a conversation outside of "how much are your services?"
 Sure, that's a very important question.
 The most important to some people.
-But would it matter if they were in your budget, if they were a total asshole?
-Or completely boring?
+But would it matter if they were in your budget, if they were a total drag to talk to or be around?
 Or they didn't understand your vision?